ORP Wilk (1929)

-ORP Wilk was the lead boat of her class of mine-laying submarines of the Polish Navy.
+ORP Wilk was the lead ship of her class of mine-laying submarines of the Polish Navy.
 The ship saw service in the Polish Navy from 1931 to 1951.
 Her name meant "Wolf" in Polish.

 History

 Wilk was laid down in 1927 at Chantiers et Ateliers Augustin Normand shipyard at Le Havre in France.
 Launched on April 12, 1929, she was commissioned into the Polish Navy on 31 October 1931.

 When World War II began on September 1, 1939, Wilk, commanded by Captain Boguslaw Krawczyk, took part in the Worek Plan for the defence of the Polish coast, operating in Gdańsk Bay.
 On September 2 she spotted a destroyer Erich Steinbrinck, but could not attack it, because she fell herself under attack by minesweepers (the German report on firing a torpedo at Steinbrinck is not confirmed by the Poles).
 On September 3 she deployed her mines as planned.
 On September 4 and 5 the Wilk was under continuous depth charge attacks and had to lay on the sea bottom during daytime, suffering minor damage.
 During the next days, attempts at attacking enemy shipping were unsuccessful.
-Then she left the Polish coast, successfully passing the Danish straits (Øresund) on September 14/15, escaping from the Baltic Sea and arriving in Great Britain on September 20.
+Then she left the Polish coast, successfully passing the Danish Straits (Øresund) on September 14/15, escaping from the Baltic Sea and arriving in Great Britain on September 20.
 Only managed to accomplish the same feat later; the other three Polish submarines were interned in neutral Sweden.